limkrisha/mfre-r-bootcamp-2021/presentation/intro-to-r.md

 Here, `std_error` is the function name.
 It takes `x` as the argument, which in our case would be a vector.
 Then every time we pass a vector to this function, it will calculate the formula provided in the body.

-Now let's add the GDP of these countries, and use the `std_error()` function we just created to compute the standard deviation.
+Now let's add a new column that contains the GDP of these countries.
+Then let's use the `std_error()` function to compute the standard deviation.

 ```r